 – Make sure that changes to your contract are only issued by an authorized Contracting Officer.

 -Track your costs, so you have all the data you need for a quick, efficient, negotiation of the equitable adjustment/change order.

 – Understand what field pricing is, and how to prepare for it.
 Be ready to comply with requests for data from the CO.

 – If you are a prime contractor, and you can’t reach an agreement with the CO on your request for equitable adjustment, you can submit a certified claim.

 – If you are a subcontractor, make sure the prime contractor will sponsor your claim if you don’t get paid.
-Know the right language to use in your contract clauses.
+Know the right language to use in your contract clauses for change orders.
 Know that if you don’t get paid, the prime contractor may be required to report that to the CO.

 There are things a contractor can do to be prepared for every step of the FAR’s change order process, and submit a request for an equitable adjustment that is easy for a Contracting Officer to review and approve.

 For a free and confidential consultation with government contracts attorney Cheryl Adams about change orders, call Watson & Associates, LLC on 1-800-601-5518 or 720-941-7200.